 Financial instruments are subsequently measured at fair value, amortised cost using the effective interest method, or cost.
+Where available, quoted prices in an active market are used to determine fair value.
+In other circumstances valuation techniques are adopted.

 Amortised cost is calculated as the amount at which the financial asset or financial liability is measured at initial recognition less principal repayments and any reduction for impairment, and adjusted for any cumulative amortisation of the difference between that initial amount and the maturity amount calculated using the effective interest method.